 Always check with any broker you are considering using how much you will be charged and make sure you have this information in writing before you proceed.
 Even though we at L&C don’t charge you any fees, we will always let you know exactly how much we will receive in commission from the lender.

-As well as understanding how much you’ll have to pay for mortgage advice, you should always check with any broker you are considering using whether the advice they offer is restricted or not.
+As well as understanding how much you’ll have to pay for mortgage advice, you should always check with a broker whether the advice they offer is restricted or not.
 If it is restricted, that means they will only be able to offer you mortgages from one or just a few lenders.

-At L&C we’re not tied to any particular provider or a limited selection of providers which means we can look across the mortgage market to help you find the right deal to suit your needs.
+At L&C we’re not tied to any particular lender or a limited selection of lenders which means we can look across the mortgage market to help you find the right deal to suit your needs.